siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-10-10-gpu-vs-cpu-when-and-why-to-choose-one-over-the-other.md

     - cpu
     - gpu
 ---
 In the world of computing, two components often steal the spotlight: the Central Processing Unit (CPU) and the Graphics Processing Unit (GPU).
 While both are essential for modern computing tasks, they have distinct characteristics and excel in different areas.
 Understanding when and why to choose one over the other can significantly impact performance, efficiency, and cost-effectiveness in various applications, from gaming to artificial intelligence.
-In this blog post, we'll dive deep into the world of CPUs and GPUs, comparing their strengths, weaknesses, and ideal use cases.
+In this article, we'll dive deep into the world of CPUs and GPUs, comparing their strengths, weaknesses, and ideal use cases.

 ## Understanding CPUs and GPUs